By Saara-Maria Salonen, Barents Observer

 • Northern films to feature at German festival

-Located in Kirkenes, Norway, just a few kilometres from the borders to Russia and Finland, the Barents Observer is dedicated to cross-border journalism in Scandinavia, Russia and the wider Arctic.
-As a non-profit stock company that is fully own by its reporters, its editoral decisions are free of regional, national or private-sector influence.
+Located in Kirkenes, Norway, just a few kilometers from the borders to Russia and Finland, the Barents Observer is dedicated to cross-border journalism in Scandinavia, Russia, and the wider Arctic.
+As a non-profit stock company that is fully owned by its reporters, its editorial decisions are free of regional, national, or private-sector influence.
 It has been a partner to ABJ and its predecessors since 2016.

 This article has been fact-checked by Arctic Business Journal and Polar Research and Policy Initiative, with the support of the EMIF managed by the Calouste Gulbenkian Foundation.

 Disclaimer: The sole responsibility for any content supported by the European Media and Information Fund lies with the author(s) and it may not necessarily reflect the positions of the EMIF and the Fund Partners, the Calouste Gulbenkian Foundation and the European University Institute.